NEW: U.S. lawmakers call on President Barack Obama for ISIS strategy

-The U.S. military conducted "coordinated airstrikes" against ISIS targets as part of an effort to support the humanitarian operation, Pentagon press secretary Rear Adm.
-John Kirby said.
+The U.S. military conducted “coordinated airstrikes” against ISIS targets as part of an effort to support the humanitarian operation, Kirby said.

-Video released by the Iraqi Ministry of Defense was strikingly similar to the scenes of the dire situation faced by the Yazidis, who were trapped on Mount Sinjar by ISIS earlier this month.
+Video released by the Iraqi Ministry of Defense was strikingly similar to the scenes of the dire situation faced by the Yazidis, who were trapped on the Sinjar Mountains by ISIS, earlier this month.
 Dozens of people crowded helicopters, hoping to be rescued.
-Scores more waited in the scorching summer sun for the arrival of lifesaving supplies.
+Scores more awaited the arrival life-saving supplies in the scorching summer sun.

-ISIS fighters had surrounded Amerli, 70 miles north of Baquba, since mid-June.
-The town's fewer than 20,000 residents have been without power.
+ISIS fighters have surrounded Amerli, 70 miles north of Baquba, since since mid-June.
+The town’s fewer than 20,000 residents are without power.

 ISIS has called the Shiite Turkmen heretics and vowed to push them out.

-Turkmen are descendants of a Turkic-speaking, traditionally nomadic people, who share cultural ties with Turkey.
-There are Sunni and Shiite Turkmen in Iraq, and they account for up to 3% of Iraq's population.
+Turkmen are descendants of a Turkic-speaking, traditionally nomadic people, who share culture ties with Turkey.
+There are Sunni and Shiite Turkmen in Iraq, and they account for up to 3% of Iraq’s population.

 Turkmen have been subjected to violence before at the hands of Sunni extremists.